Interview: Begonia Maculata

 My Begonia is losing its leaves, what should I do?

 Check the temperature and humidity.
-It may be reacting to stress or a sudden change in environment.
+It may react to stress or a sudden change in environment.

-No. Use a humidifier or a pebble under the pot to prevent fungal diseases.
+No. Prefer a humidifier or a pebble tray under the pot to avoid fungal diseases.

 Conclusion

-Begonia Maculata requires a little attention, but it will repay you with its spectacular foliage.
-With filtered light, moderate watering, and a stable environment, it will thrive in your home.
+The Begonia Maculata requires a bit of attention, but it will reward you with its spectacular foliage.
+With filtered light, moderate watering, and a stable environment, it will thrive perfectly in your home.

 Our collections